patka/cassandra-migration/README.md

 ## Migrations
 Migrations are executed with the Quorum consistency level to make sure that always a majority of nodes share the same schema information.
-Besides this after the scripts are executed, it wil be checked if the schema is in agreement by calling the corresponding method on the metadata of the ResultSet.
+Besides this after the scripts are executed, it will be checked if the schema is in agreement by calling the corresponding method on the metadata of the ResultSet.
 That call is blocking until either an agreement has been reached or the configured `maxSchemaAgreementWaitSeconds` have been passed.
 This value can be configured on the Cluster builder.